 Generali’s approach to emerging risks

 In Generali, the strategy to be a lifetime partner requires us to look around and focus our attention on trends related to relevant topics, such as political, economic, social and legal, as well as to disruptive scientific and technological evolutions.
-Through our approach we aim at identifying and properly managing the “unknowns”, both in terms of risks and of business opportunities.
+Through our approach we aim at identifying and properly managing the “unknowns”, both in terms of risks and - business opportunities.

 We are managing our emerging risks within our broader Main Risk Self-Assessment process, coordinated by the Group Risk Management Function.
-The overall process involves a network of business specialists, which represents all main Group Business Functions, ranging from Underwriting, Investment and Operations, to Marketing and other expertise.
+The overall process involves a network of business specialists, which represent all main Group Business Functions, ranging from Underwriting, Investment and Operations, to Marketing and other expertise.
 Two major roles are played by Business Strategy and Group Sustainability & Social Responsibility with the purpose of granting both a strong integration with the defined business strategy and the increasing embedding of ESG factors within the risk management process.

 All our Group Business Units, spread around the globe, are participating to this Group exercise.
 Coordinated by local Chief Risk Officers, they provide their own inputs to the risk identification process by focusing on the most relevant risks for their markets.
 These are assessed in terms of vulnerability, timeframe as well as risk management preparedness, ensuring coverage of all major ESG factors’ interrelations in parallel.
-This grants a consistent risk-based approach for the Group Materiality Matrix definition as well.
+This grants a consistent risk-based approach for the Group Materiality Matrix definition.

-The overall Group Emerging Risk Register is updated on yearly basis, taking into account the results of the exercise performed at both Group Head Office and Business Unit level, as well as relying on the most relevant market studies on the major trends, among which, for example, the World Economic Forum.
+The overall Group Emerging Risk Register is updated on yearly basis, taking into account the results of the exercise performed both at Group Head Office and Business Unit level, as well as relying on the most relevant market studies on the major trends, among which, for example, the World Economic Forum.